danussh/Reactadmin/README.md

-# React Admin Portal Example
+# React Admin Portal

->  We use JSON-Server for our REST API
+> JSON-Server for our REST API

 ## Usage